 Inspection – A trained technician will check for wear as well as check the electrical terminals for clean connections.
 They may also add a non-conductive coating to the system.
 They will also make sure that air flows properly through the system.
 They will also check the thermostat to make sure that it measures temperatures accurately.

-Regular maintenance on your AC unit is a must here in Florida that’s why Art Plumbing, AC & Electric offers affordable Preventative Maintenance Programs.
+Regular maintenance on your AC unit is a must here in Florida that’s why Art Plumbing, Air Conditioning & Electric offers affordable Preventative Maintenance Programs.
 Our Service Partner Plans gives you peace of mind that your AC is running smoothly with annual maintenance visits and a 10% discount on all repairs if you ever need them.
 Give us a call today to find out more about our Service Partner Plan.

 For Immediate Emergency Assistance Call 1-800-475-1504